Ileies/adhd-tasker/README.md

 7. A short sound plays when the task is started, completed, or changes.
 8. From time to time, a short sound plays to remind the user to stay focused.

+Users are only connected via Google OAuth, to keep it simple and connect the Google Calendar on an instant.

 Roadmap:
 - [ ] Implement task creation and editing functionality
 - [ ] Implement task deletion functionality